Call Today! Free Immediate Response (818) 781-1570

 Penal Code 32 PC makes it a crime to harbor, conceal, or aid someone you know committed a felony to help them avoid arrest.

-An example in Los Angeles County includes a situation someone commits an armed robbery and shoots the clerk.
-They run over to a friend's house and let's them know what happened and to help them hide from law enforcement.
+An example in Los Angeles County includes a situation where someone commits an armed robbery and shoots the clerk.
+They run over to a friend's house and let them know what happened, asking for their help in hiding from law enforcement.

-The friend helps them avoid capture by giving them some money, loaning them a car for an escape, and helps them dispose of the weapon.
+The friend helps them avoid capture by giving them some money, loaning them a car for an escape, and assisting them in disposing of the weapon.
 Another example is allowing someone to stay in your home to avoid capture when you know they have an outstanding felony arrest warrant.

-Yet another example of an accessory after the fact crime is when someone allows their friend to store their vehicle in their garage after they knew it was used to commit a felony offense.
+Yet another example of an accessory after the fact crime is when someone allows a friend to store their vehicle in their garage, knowing it was used to commit a felony offense.

-Penal Code Section 32 is known as a “wobbler,” which means the Los Angeles County prosecutor can file the case as either a misdemeanor or a felony crime.
+Penal Code Section 32 is known as a “wobbler,” which means that the Los Angeles County prosecutor can file the case as either a misdemeanor or a felony, depending on the circumstances and the severity of the offense.
+This discretion allows the prosecutor to consider factors such as the defendant's criminal history and the specific details of the case when deciding how to charge the offense.

 No Duty to Report

-It's important to stop and make note here there is no duty to report.
-This means they can't be guilty of being an accessory after the fact crime because they know a crime occurred, but don't report that crime to the police.
+It's essential to note that there is no duty to report.
+This means they can't be guilty of an accessory after the fact crime because they are aware of a crime having occurred, but don't report it to the police.

-If you are under criminal investigation, or already charged with accessory after the fact, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.
+Suppose you are under criminal investigation or have already been charged with accessory after the fact.
+In that case, you need to consult with a Los Angeles criminal defense lawyer at Eisner Gorin LLP immediately.

-Don't make any statements to police as you might incriminate yourself.
-Any statements will be used against you later in court.
+Don't make any statements to the police, as you might incriminate yourself.
+Any statements you make can be used against you later in court, potentially strengthening the case against you.
 Let our highly experienced attorneys review the details in order to determine your best legal options moving forward.

 Now that we have covered a basic overview of an accessory after the fact crime, let's review the legal definition, legal penalties, and defense below.